-Senate General Laws and Technology Committee substitute as well as the version passed by the House includes an additional enactment clause expiring July 1, 2017, which requires the Director of the Department of General Services to report on construction projects procured by a means other than competitive sealed bidding.
-The bill requires all public bodies to report to the Director on any construction projects in excess of \$1.0 million that were procured by a means other than competitive sealed bidding and include justification for the procurement method chosen and whether the procurement meets the standards as set forth by the Secretary of Administration guidelines.
+The substitute version of the House General Laws Committee as well as the version passed by the Senate includes an additional enactment clause expiring July 1, 2017, which requires the Director of the Department of General Services to report on construction projects procured by a means other than competitive sealed bidding.
+The bill requires all public bodies to report to the Director on any construction projects in excess of \$1.0 million that were procured by a means other than competitive sealed bidding and include justification for the procurement method chosen.
 The Director shall report such information quarterly and provide an annual evaluation of design-build and construction management at risk procurement methods, as well as any recommendations for construction procurement and the Virginia Public Procurement Act.
 No fiscal impact is expectedly from this provision.